 11 Jan 2023

-If you're thinking about moving from the Gambia to Canada so that you can support your family financially and send money to Gambia, you're not alone.
+If you're thinking about moving from the Gambia to Canada so that you can support your family financially and send money to Gambia from Canada, you're not alone.
 Thousands of Gambian citizens begin the relocation process to Canada each year to start a new life.
 This article goes into great detail about how to relocate from the Gambia to Canada, whether or not you have a job offer.
 In 2023, many Gambian citizens intend to immigrate to Canada.
 Discover how you can join them.
 Gambia citizens are welcome to immigrate to Canada.

 Gambian nationals frequently choose Canada because, compared to other immigration destinations, your chances of being accepted are high.
 Canada needs over a million skilled immigrants over the coming years, and it is very open to applications for immigration from people moving to Canada from the Gambia.